-

 What goes well with Gui Yuan Heijin Xiaozhong?

-- Light Snacks: This tea makes a great accompaniment to light snacks such as canapés or fruit.
+- Light snacks: This tea makes a great accompaniment to light snacks such as canapés or fruit.

 Name in Chinese